Modelling money management

 Your child learns by watching how you deal with money.
 So one of the best ways to help your child learn skills for managing money is by modelling responsible attitudes to money and money management.

 For example, you can send responsible and positive messages when you let your child see you:

-- prioritise the things you need to buy over the things you want to buy
+- prioritising the things you need to buy over the things you want to buy

 Encouraging responsible money management

-As your child gets older, it’s a good idea to give your child more control and responsibility over his money and how he spends it.
-This will help your child learn important and lifelong money management skills.
+As your child gets older, it’s a good idea to give your child more control and responsibility over their own money and how they spend it.
+With guidance, this will help your child learn important and lifelong money management skills.

-Your child will make some mistakes with money management, whether it’s losing a $50 note, spending her week’s allowance in two days, or spending all her money on something that doesn’t seem so good once she has bought it.
-Instead of giving your child more money, it’s a good idea to talk with your child about what she has learned from the experience and what she might do differently next time.
+Your child will make some mistakes with money management, whether it’s spending a week’s allowance in two days, or spending a lot on something that doesn’t seem so good once they’ve bought it.
+Instead of giving your child more money, it’s a good idea to talk with your child about what they learned from the experience and what they might do differently next time.